 Core Life.
 The overall relationship of ceded premium to direct premiums has trended lower over the past few years due to the mix of business.
 For the core life business line, the amount of death benefit reinsured by Fidelity Life varies by insurance product, with some products having no reinsurance and others where 50% or 70% of the death benefit is reinsured, all of which is subject to the \$300,000 limit.
 For the closed block and the annuities and assumed life business lines, the percent of death benefit reinsured is higher than for the insurance products currently being sold in the life line of business.
-The following table shows the different relationship of reinsurance premiums ceded to total direct and assumed premiums for each of these business lines for the nine months ended September 30, 2018 and the year ended December 31, 2017:
+The following table shows the different relationship of reinsurance premiums ceded to total direct and assumed premiums for each of these business lines for the year ended December 31, 2017: